 Meat often comes to mind when talking about protein, but the reality is, there are many good, non-meat proteins.
 There are a lot of excellent plant-based proteins.
 Nuts, for example, are an excellent source of essential proteins and healthy fats.
 Avocados are also popular with many high-protein, low-carb dieters for their protein and fats.

-Many dieters also turn to protein powders like Protein Infused for a simple and easy way to boost their protein and ensure they get the vitamins, minerals and other nutrients they need to lose or manage their weight.
+Many dieters also turn to protein powders for weight loss like Protein Infused for a simple and easy way to boost their protein and ensure they get the vitamins, minerals and other nutrients they need to manage their weight.

 The only protein powder with a complete profile of essential amino acids, two metabolism boosters to improve fat burning, digestive enzymes, powerful antioxidants, fatty acids, probiotics and prebiotics, and muscle recovery supplements for maximum health benefits.

 [i] Veldhorst MA1, et al. Presence or absence of carbohydrates and the proportion of fat in a high-protein diet affect appetite suppression but not energy expenditure in normal-weight human subjects fed in energy balance.
 Br J Nutr.
 2010 Nov;104(9):1395-405. doi: 10.1017/S0007114510002060.
 Epub 2010 Jun 22.

 [ii] Weigle DS1, et al. A high-protein diet induces sustained reductions in appetite, ad libitum caloric intake, and body weight despite compensatory changes in diurnal plasma leptin and ghrelin concentrations.
 Am J Clin Nutr.
 2005 Jul;82(1):41-8.